What Cron Is and Why Server Administrators Rely on It

 env -i HOME=$HOME PATH=$PATH /usr/local/bin/myscript.sh

 If your script works in your normal shell session but fails with this command, it likely depends on environment variables that are not available in the cron environment.
-Update the script to explicitly set required variables or use absolute paths throughout.
+Update the script to explicitly set required variables or use absolute paths throughout the script.

 By default, cron sends any output from commands to the local mail system.
-If a cron job produces output that you want to review for debugging purposes, you receive it as a local system user.
+If a cron job produces output you want to review for debugging purposes, it is delivered as local system mail.
 Check your local mail with:

 mail